Table of Contents

 In this section, we'll explore the different methods and tools for measuring latency, and how to interpret the results to troubleshoot and address latency issues in your network.

 Ping is a command-line tool that can be used to test the connection between two devices or servers.
 The ping command sends a small packet of data to the remote device or server and measures the time it takes for the packet to be sent and received.
-The round-trip time, or RTT, is an indicator of the latency between the two devices.
+The round-trip time, or network RTT, is an indicator of the latency between the two devices.

 - Open the command prompt or terminal on your computer.